slsa-framework/source-tool/DESIGN.md

 3. It lets us ensure the provenance was created contemporaneously with the introduction of the current commit to the current branch.

+## Additional Controls

+### REVIEW_ENFORCED

+This tool can also check to see if the GitHub repo/ref is configured to require 2-party review.
+To do so it checks that the repo:

+1. Is configured to require the use of Pull Requests.
+2. That the pull requests rule configures:
+    * Required approvals = 1
+    * "Dismiss stale pull request approvals when new commits are pushed"
+    * "Require review from Code Owners"
+    * "Require approval of the most recent reviewable push"

 ## Open Issues

 ### Dealing with reliability